On this page

 rs.add(<host>, true)is functionally the same as

-Don't deploy more than one arbiter per replica set.
+Avoid deploying more than one arbiter in a replica set.
+See Concerns with Multiple Arbiters.

 rs.addArb()method takes the following parameter:ParameterTypeDescription